Smile (Lonestar song)

 "Smile" is a song written by Keith Follesé and Chris Lindsey, and recorded by American country music band Lonestar.
 It was released in October 1999 as the third single and 10th track from their third album Lonely Grill.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart.

 Music video

-The music video was directed by Trey Fanjoy, and premiered on CMT on October 30, 1999, during "The CMT Delivery Room".
+The music video was directed by Trey Fanjoy, and premiered on CMT on October 30, 1999, during CMT's "Delivery Room".
 A portion of their previous single "Amazed" was played at the beginning of the video.